dianasulyma/dianasulyma/README.md

 #### Hi there,
 👋  My name is Diana, and I'm currently a master student in data science at Carleton University.
 I have a background in criminology and psychology.

-💡  All projects on here are my personal ones for educational development (and for fun).
+💡  All projects on here are for personal and educational development (and for fun).

 📘  I'm developing a method for measuring AI's trustworthiness.
 I hope to turn this into my thesis topic.